accastonguay/previous_website/research/index.md

 # Application of the model in Indonesia

-The model developped in Melbourne will then be adapted to be applied in the city of Surabaya, East Java in Indonesia.
+The model developped in Melbourne will then be adapted to be applied in the city of Bogor, Indonesia.
 [Photos waypoints](Scoping_Bogor.html)

 <!--<iframe style="overflow:hidden;width:100%" height="400" src="bogor_map.html"> </iframe>-->